zwsaile/color-random/README.md

 - CSS

 #### Application in use
-This is out application is use, feel free to check it out yourself.
+This is our application is use, feel free to check it out yourself.
 <img width="1429" alt="Screen Shot 2022-02-28 at 3 17 31 PM" src="https://user-images.githubusercontent.com/92230099/156074946-8a112267-f5e3-421a-b65e-7b02e51f6e0b.png">

 #### Instructions on Use